-What’s up, everybody?
+What’s up,?
 This is the Sony AAF.
-Sixty five inch OLED TV.
-I’ve been using this for about two months now, almost three.
+65 inch OLED TV.
+I’ve been using this for about 2 months now, almost 3.

-So I know a lot of people still be looking at this one, the successor to the A one E. So I want to talk about all the things that this TV does extremely well and maybe some of the things that Sony could improve on as well in the next generation.
+So I know a lot of people still be looking at this 1, the successor to the A 1 E. So I want to talk about all the things that this TV does well and maybe some of the things that Sony could improve on well in the next generation.

-And the one thing noticeably different from the A one E is the back design.
+And the 1 thing noticeably different from the A1 E is the back design.

 This is a much thinner approach.
 No large kickstand.
 It is slightly tilted back, but it does not affect the viewing experience.

 And it looks great on my body elements, media cabinet, but I like the minimum gap.
 It’s a simple but very clean look with thin bezels.
-So I think you’ll appreciate the design as much as I do.
-You do get good port selection on this TV.
+So I think you’ll appreciate the design much I do.
+You do get a good port selection on this TV.

-You get four HDMI ports with support for HD, DCP two point two.
+You get 4 HDMI ports with support for HD, DCP 2.2.
 And you do have to go into the options to enable this.

-Then you also have your audio options and USV and even one arrest to 32 sea port.
+Then you have your audio options and USV and even 1 arrest to 32 seaports.
 If you need that, the most important thing on a TV is the picture quality.
-And this is where I feel like the eight F definitely excels.
-With one exception.
+And this is where I feel like the 8 F definitely excels.
+With 1 exception.

 And I’ll talk about that in just a little bit.
-But of course, this is an old.
+But of course, this is old.

-So you get those deep, incredible blacks, vibrant colors with incredible viewing angles, even at extreme angles.
+So you get those, incredible blacks, vibrant colors with incredible viewing angles, even at extreme angles.

-This panel is exceptionally sharp with the processing being handled by the X1 extreme processor.
-I notice that the motion is being handled very well by this TV.
+This panel exceptionally sharp with the processing being handled by the X1 Extreme processor.
+I notice that the motion is being handled by this TV.
 Much better than my 2017 LG O led.

-But I have not tried the 2018 LG old yet, so when I get one in, I’ll definitely do a comparison.
+But I have not tried the 2018 LG old yet, when I get 1 in, I’ll definitely do a comparison.

-One of the things that stood out to me right away is how well this TV upscaled in this house.
-My kids watch a lot of tennis content, lot of all DVD and non Fourcade Netflix streaming.
+1 of the things that stood out to me right away is how well TV upscaled in this house.
+My kids watch a lot of tennis content, a lot of all DVD and non-Fourcade Netflix streaming.

 I also liked how easy it was to get this TV to look great.
 I just had to do a few tweaks.